Adult Therapeutic Groups

 ASHA (Adult Survivors Healing from Abuse)

-Runs once per week for 9-10 weeks
+Runs once per week for 15 weeks with one break week

 Who It’s For

-Adult women (trans-inclusive) who have experienced sexual abuse in childhood.
+Adult women (trans-inclusive) who have experienced sexual abuse in childhood

 Description